-Protected Ag: Protected Agriculture (PA) refers to crops that are grown under structures such as:
+Protected Ag: Protected Agriculture (PA) refers to crops that are grown under/within fixed structures such as:

 - Greenhouses

-- Shade houses

-- Hoop houses

-- High tunnels

 - Warehouses

 - Freight container growing operations.

 Category 1 Protected Ag Operation: All PA operations, of any crop, using closed-loop irrigation/chemigation systems.
 A closed system is one where any excess chemigation liquid delivered to the crop is captured via trough, drainage tile, or other similar conveyance system, rather than allowed to percolate into the ground.
 Warehouse production structures and freight container growing operations are excluded from Category 1.